 For those not in a management position, some changes might seem to be "progress for progress' sake."
 If they don't have the information about why a change is needed or how it might improve their efficiency, they're more likely to dismiss it as a cumbersome new procedure or a power play by management.
 Always be open about why the change is happening, and show your employees any relevant data.

 Sometimes, people simply don’t have the competencies to meet new procedures.
 This is especially true for technological transitions.
 Rather than taking the resistance as simple aversion, take note of employees’ concerns about their ability to perform their jobs.

 Additional training or new equipment options might be in order.
-Again, this is an area when you can utilize a digital adoption solution to overcome employee’s technical skills gaps.
+Again, this is an area where you can leverage a Digital Adoption Solution to overcome the barriers to organization learning & training programs, and employee’s technical skills gaps.

 Have a plan for those who will be negatively affected